MrExamER/Er-Clicker/README.md

 # Er-Clicker
-Mouse clicker Left/Right that's helpful for some games that's stand on clicker start clicking by mouse wheel button
+Mouse clicker Left/Right that's helpful for some games that's stand on clicker, start clicking by mouse wheel button